 By C. Wayne Jones, Ph.D.

 This edition of the book is no longer available.
 We apologize for the inconvenience, but please stay tuned!
-The revised and updated version will be available in August of 2017.
+The revised and updated version will be available in early 2018.
 Purchasing will be available from this page.

 C. Wayne Jones, Ph.D., is Clinical Associate Professor of Psychology in the Department of Psychiatry at the University of Pennsylvania’s School of Medicine.
 He is the founder and director of the Center for Family Based Training.
 Dr. Jones has been designing curricula and providing training to Pennsylvania’s Family Based Mental Health Service programs since it was first launched more than 20 years ago.